-Getting in and out of Warminster is a piece of cake, with easy access to Interstate 95 and the Pennsylvania Turnpike nearby.
+Getting in and out of Warminster is a piece of cake, with easy access to Interstate 95 and the Pennsylvania Turnpike.
 Public transportation is provided by SEPTA’s Warminster Station and the RUSH public shuttle.
-In town, PA Route 132 is packed with grocery stores, a Walmart, Costco, clothing shops, restaurants, and other services.
+In town, PA Route 132 is packed with grocery stores, a Walmart, a Costco, clothing shops, restaurants, and other services.
 Excellent medical care is provided at nearby Abington Health Center, Wills Eye Hospital, and Doylestown Hospital.

 Warminster locals love getting out to explore Bucks County, which provides endless opportunities for outdoor recreation, shopping, dining, wineries, breweries, theater, historical sites, and family activities.
 Here are our top 55+ communities in Warminster, with a few Bucks County attractions thrown into the mix.

 Built from 2000 to 2004 by Mignatti, Heritage Creek has 517 condo and single-family resale homes.
 There are five condo buildings, with a total of 115 units.
-Available in 12 floor plans, these homes range from 1,217 to 2,604 square feet, They have two bedrooms, two bathrooms, and a one- or two-car garage.
+Available in 12 floor plans, these homes range from 1,217 to 2,604 square feet.
+They have two bedrooms, two bathrooms, and a one- or two-car garage.
 Upgrades may include sunrooms, porches, and second-floor lofts.